vishnuv4/pyscope/README.md

 ## Usage

+The tool can be completely controlled by a Powershell terminal in the root repository.

 Each set of channels is stored as a string of 1s and 0s in a json file.
-The project can support multiple json files for different signals, saved in the "signals" directory of the repo.
+All signals are saved in the "signals\" directory.

 To display the channels for a signal, open a powershell terminal in the repo root, and execute ```.\run <filename>```.
 Do not add the ".json" extension.